seewhyjay/tp/docs/UserGuide.md

 ``help``

-**Purpose:** Shows a message explaining how to access the help page, which is the CampusCompanion User Guide.
+**Purpose:** Shows a message explaining how to access the help page, which is this CampusCompanion User Guide.

 **When you might use it**
 - If you have forgotten what is the structure for a certain command and its parameters.